osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 ./add_connect_group.py --projectfile /path/to/file --parent <parent_group>
 ```

+The "parent" is usually `osg`.

 ## Add the user to the project

-After the project file has been created, log into Globus using the `connect` user and
+After the project file has been created,
 add the required users to the project.

-The groups are listed on the left,
-find the appropriate group and then click on "invite others" or a similar
+* Go to https://www.osgconnect.com and login as the connect user
+* Go to Connect > My Projects in the menu
+* Click on "Groups" on the left and scroll down to the project that was just generated
+* Click on members, and then the "Invite people to this group" link
-command.
-Search for the user and send them an invitation -- if they're
+* Search for user, and then hit the send invitation button

-a member of the parent group, the "invite" will **automatically add** them
+The "invite" will **automatically add** the user
 to the project group; they won't need to accept anything.

 Additionally, the project requestor or